ejbills/DockDoor/README.md

 ## License

-This project is licensed under the GNU GENERAL PUBLIC LICENSE - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

 <p align="right"><a href="#readme-top">Back to top ⬆️</a></p>